evawyf/mlnd/README.md

 Machine learning represents a key evolution in the fields of computer science, data analysis, software engineering, and artificial intelligence.

-This program will teach you how to become a machine learning engineer, and apply predictive models to massive data sets in fields like finance, healthcare, education, and more.
+This program will teach students how to become a machine learning engineer, and apply predictive models to massive data sets in fields like finance, healthcare, education, and more.

 Co-Created by: